Star Wars Battlefront II (2017 video game): Resurrection

 Shriv, now an agent for the Resistance, discovers the abandoned Corvus and informs Iden and her daughter Zay (Brittany Volcy), revealing that Del had been helping the Resistance investigate rumors of mass disappearances that may be connected to Project Resurrection.
 They head to Athulla, where Del was last seen, and are ambushed by a Jinata Security fleet, which they destroy.
 The survivors admit that they had been kidnapping children on behalf of the First Order and that Project Resurrection had been moved to Vardos.

 Iden and Shriv investigate the ruins of Vardos, leaving Zay on the Corvus, and are captured by Hask, who reveals that he killed Gleb and Del and that the First Order already used Starkiller Base to destroy the Hosnian system, effectively wiping out the New Republic.
 (Note: As depicted in Star Wars: The Force Awakens (2015).)
 He then orders his Star Destroyer, the Retribution, to destroy the Corvus, though Zay survives by taking an escape pod.
 Meanwhile, Jinata Security, angry at the First Order for betraying them, attack Hask's men, and Iden and Shriv make their way through the crossfire to rescue Zay.

 Deciding to help the Resistance, the trio use stolen TIE fighters to board the Retribution, whereupon they search the ship for information on Project Resurrection, eventually discovering that it involves the First Order kidnapping children and indoctrinating them to become the next generation of stormtroopers.
 They also learn that the First Order has built up a massive fleet large enough to retake the galaxy and steal the plans of a First Order Dreadnought.
 While Shriv goes to look for a ship for their escape, Iden and Zay destroy the Retribution's hyperspace generators, causing it to pull out of hyperspace near Starkiller Base, just as the Resistance destroys it.
 Hask ambushes them and shoots Iden before she throws him to his death.
 Iden then succumbs to her injury, not before ordering Zay to escape with the Dreadnought plans and without her.
 Zay reunites with Shriv and the pair escape the Retribution, before linking up with the Resistance.
 They transmit the plans to General Leia Organa, who gives her condolences, before ordering them to head to the Outer Rim to gather more allies.

 Post-launch content

 It was confirmed during EA Play 2017 that Star Wars: Battlefront II would not feature a Season Pass.
 Instead, all downloadable content was released via free title updates, split into multiple "seasons".
+(Note: Attributed to multiple sources:)

 Since April 29, 2020, after EA concluded that the game had reached its desired number of players and had substantially improved since its initial release, the game no longer receives support for new content updates.